 Caffeine, from adrenal stimulation to burnout

 The stimulation from caffeine acts like an artificial energy booster.
-If you ever measured body stress in these cases the person either in total burnout or full hyper mode.
-In either case, adding caffeine to stimulate or boost the body when it’s already over boosted burns out the adrenals even more.
+If you ever measured body stress, in these cases, the person is either in total burnout or in full hyper mode.
+In either case, adding caffeine to stimulate or boost the body when it’s already overly boosted burns out the adrenals even more.

 Fatigued and dragging the body around

 If the adrenals do not work properly, this can affect oxygen levels, causing you to feel out of breath, particularly when the body is stressed, such as while climbing stairs.

 The lower legs will also feel heavier, as if you were carrying around lead ankle weights, especially when you try to exercise on inclined surfaces.
 Restless legs syndrome when your legs are nervous at night is merely and adrenal problem.